phippsytech/svelte-qrious/README.md

 If you have any problems with the Svelte QRious component raise an issue [here](https://github.com/phippsytech/svelte-qrious/issues).

 ## License
+**Svelte QRious**
+Copyright © 2022 Phippsy Tech Pty Ltd

+**QRious**
+Copyright © 2017 Alasdair Mercer
+Copyright © 2010 Tom Zerucha

-See [LICENSE.md](https://github.com/neocotic/qrious/blob/master/LICENSE.md) for more information on our GPLv3 license.
+See LICENSE.md for more information on our GPLv3 license.